junxit/us-congress-bills-109/metadata.md

 - 2005-02-01 — Introduced in Senate
 - 2005-02-01 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S750)
 - 2005-02-01 — Sponsor introductory remarks on measure.
 (CR S749-750)
+- 2005-04-28 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-74.
+- 2005-09-28 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 109-145.
+- 2005-10-19 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 109-145.
+- 2005-10-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 237.